pmitsopoulos/pmitsopoulos/README.md

 - 👋 Hi, I’m Panagiotis Mitsopoulos (@pmitsopoulos)
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Web Development with .NET 6
 - 🌱 I’m currently learning Blazor Framework and I'm enrolled on the Front End Web Development on BitDegree platform
-- 📫 How to reach me via email on the following address: pmdv147@gmail.com
+- 📫 How to reach me via email on the following address: p.mits.14@gmail.com
-- 💞️ I’m looking to collaborate on ...

 <!---
 pmitsopoulos/pmitsopoulos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.